DongzeHE/scpca-docs/docs/processing_information.md

 #### Cell type annotation

-We additional peform cell type annotation with two complementary methods, where possible:
+We additional perform cell type annotation with two complementary methods, where possible:

 - [`SingleR`](https://bioconductor.org/packages/release/bioc/html/SingleR.html), a reference-based cell type annotation method
 - [`CellAssign`](https://github.com/Irrationone/cellassign), a marker-gene--based cell type annotation method

 For `SingleR` annotation, we identify an appropriate reference dataset from the [`celldex` package](http://bioconductor.org/packages/release/data/experiment/html/celldex.html) and train the classification model to use ontology IDs for annotation.
-Cells which `SingleR` cannot be confidentally are given `NA` annotations.
+Cells which `SingleR` cannot be confidently are given `NA` annotations.

 For `CellAssign` annotation, we identify an appropriate set of marker genes for the given tissue type from the [`PanglaoDB`](https://panglaodb.se/) database.
 During annotation, we additionally include an `"other"` cell type does not express any of these marker genes.
-As a consequence, cells which `CellAssign` cannot confidentally annotate from the given marker gene list are given `"other"` annotations.
+As a consequence, cells which `CellAssign` cannot confidently annotate from the given marker gene list are given `"other"` annotations.
 ## ADT quantification from CITE-seq experiments

 CITE-seq libraries with reads from antibody-derived tags (ADTs) were also quantified using  [`salmon alevin`](https://salmon.readthedocs.io/en/latest/alevin.html) and [`alevin-fry`](https://alevin-fry.readthedocs.io/en/latest/), rounded to integer values.